-Numbers in each cell of column B denotes the position of first digit appearing in a string present at each cell of column A.
+Numbers in each cell of column B denote the first digit’s position appearing in a string present at each cell of column A.

-Use a combination of RIGHT and LEN function to extract the numbers out of string in column C. Put following formula in cell C2 and Press Enter key.
+Use a combination of RIGHT and LEN functions to extract the numbers out of the string in column C. For example, put the following formula in cell C2 and press Enter key.

 After applying a formula to all the cells, you should get an output as follows.

-Drag the formula until the row number five of column C.
+Drag the formula until row number five of column C.

 If you could have noted in the results present in column C, all the numbers are left-aligned.
-Which means those are being stored as text in column C. This is because we have used formulae such as RIGHT, LEN to find out the numbers from given text.
-In order to convert all the text values present in each cell of column C, follow the next step.
+This means those are being stored as text in column C. We have used formulae such as RIGHT and LEN to find out the numbers from the given text.
+So, in order to convert all the text values present in each cell of column C, follow the next step.

 Example #2 – VBA Code to Extract Numbers through Mixed String

-What we just did, can be done on similar lines using a Macro/VBA code as well.
-The advantage of macro would be – It will automate the system and once the code is done and set, you don’t again need to edit it.
+What we just did can be done on similar lines using a Macro/VBA code as well.
+The advantage of macro would be that it will automate the system, and once the code is done and set, you don’t need to edit it again.
 Just use the same macro again and again for a different set of mixed strings to extract the numerical values.